ibm-cloud-docs/openshift/openshift_performance.md

 ### Changing the Calico MTU for 4.3 or later clusters
 {: #calico-mtu-43}

-Increase the Calico plug-in MTU to meet the network throughput requirements of your environment in an OpenShift version 4.3 or later cluster.
+Increase or decrease the Calico plug-in MTU to meet the network throughput requirements of your environment in an OpenShift version 4.3 or later cluster.
+MTU can't be less than `1450`.
 {: shortdesc}

 1. Edit the `default` Calico installation resource.